Edvard Moser: Career

 Moser returned to Norway in 1996 to be appointed associate professor in biological psychology at the Department of Psychology at the Norwegian University of Science and Technology (NTNU) in Trondheim.
 He was promoted to full professor of neuroscience in 1998.
 Moser is also head of department of the NTNU Institute for Systems Neuroscience.

+Moser is founding director/co-director of three Research Council-funded centres of excellence: